 As a professional, I do my best to team up and support my employer.
 What happens when that isn’t enough?
 When simply doing your job to the best of your ability, doesn’t meet the muster?

 Can’t get blood from a stone.
 Really?
-What about unpaid duties, off-hours meetings, we expect to see you there “social gatherings”?
+What about unpaid expectations, off-hours meetings, we expect to see you there “social gatherings”?
 Who buys the extra supplies you need after you’ve been told you can’t get reimbursed?
 We have all been exposed to, just give a little more, the mentality that drives industry.
 Exploitation exists everywhere, in every profession and with every employee from management on down the line.

 So where does the bullying come in?